BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

 * This module extends the functionality of connector_woo_base and focuses on importing and exporting Product data between WooCommerce and Odoo.
 * It provides options to import "Products," "Product Attributes," and "Product Categories" at the backend level.
 * Add "Import Products","Import Product Attributes" and "Import Product Category" at backend level.
-* Required field to Import the Products,Product Attributes, and Product Category are Location,Client Id,Client Secret.
+* Required field to Import the Products,Product Attributes, and Product Category are Location,Client Id,Client Secret,Product Category.

 **Author**